 Idols are things we worship instead of God.
 Idols direct our affections toward themselves.
 Sometimes people take something God-given meant for good and turn into something bad by worshiping the creation instead of the Creator.
 Worshiping idols is sin.

 But like the buttons on our smartphones, icons point us to something else.
 Objects, styles, tech-arts tools and production techniques in the church should be icons pointing all who experience them toward Jesus.
 Beautiful, artistic, excellent icons.
 The best icons compel or entice us to launch what the icon is there for, what the icon represents.
 Do tech-arts without excellence compel or entice?

 I fear that if J.S.
 Bach or Handel were alive today some in the Church would accuse them of excess or lacking authenticity because their compositions were too polished, despite the fact that they created their works with excellence to honor God alone from the fruit of their labor.

 The Bible does not warn us about the perils of excellence but rather exhorts us to strive for it.
 For example in Proverbs 22:29, the Bible says that a man who performs his work with excellence will serve kings!
 Excellence, like creativity, are attributes of God.
 We honor God when we exhibit His attributes and when we do the world cannot but notice the exceptional state of eminence, the high rank and reputation of those who strive for that excellence, to God’s glory.

-The original version of this article was published June 13, 2014.
 Title photo attribution – Theiry Draus

 Tom D’Angelo has worked in television production and AVL corporate theater for nearly four decades.
 He is Emmy Award nominated (Best Director category, Mid-Atlantic) and has been part of various teams nominated or winning national Emmys.
 As the Media Director at a megachurch in the 1980’s he developed a love for the Church and church performing and technical artists.